hmorgan-b/dev-setup/README.md

 ## Docker
 Download docker for mac for containeriation of applications and resources needed to run applications.
 Once downloaded, the following commands can be used:

 `docker ps -a`

 Lists all docker processes

+`docker images`

+- Lists the most recently created docker images (created from Dockerfiles or downloaded)

+`docker build --tag [image-name] [docker-file-location]`

+- Builds the image as specified in the instructions in the Dockerfile